Colbinabbin Football Club: Successful Years (1998 – 2008)

 Colbinabbin hadn't won a flag in seven years and prior hadn't won a flag in thirteen years and weren't in the Finals very often.
 Success was scarce and would only come around every now and then for the Grasshoppers however this changed after back to back Premiership wins in '98 & '99.
-Soon after their successive back to back Premiership wins they were back again this time winning three flags in a row ('02, '03, '04) and then becoming the second most premiership wins in the HDFL only after Mount Pleasant with 17.
+Soon after their successive back to back Premiership wins they were back again this time winning three flags in a row ('02, '03, '04) and then becoming the second most premiership wins in the HDFL only after Mount Pleasant with 20.

-The Rebuild (2013 – present)
+The Rebuild (2009 – present)

-Since 2009 Colbinabbin haven't played in a Grand Final, and have only featured in the finals three times.
-Despite this they have a very talented team and are always a tough team to play home or away and have got a lot of history behind them which not all teams have in the HDFL.
+Since 2009 Colbinabbin have appeared in one Grand Final, losing to North Bendigo by 36 points.
+Despite this they have a very talented team and are in the finals consistently.

 Rivalries

-Because of the small sized football league rivalries are few and far between and most teams aren't overly aggressive towards another team, however Colbinabbins main rivals are Heathcote, LBU, Elmore, Leitchville Gunbower & North Bendigo.
+Because of the small sized football league rivalries are few and far between and most teams aren't overly aggressive towards another team, however Colbinabbins main rivals are Mount Pleasant and Elmore.